scrowl-io/owl-ui/theme/README.md

 The `global/variables` file is copied from the DSP output, you can read more about what that is [here](../../design/README.md).
 The naming convention of the variables are based on a reference/contextual methodology as described by [material design](https://m3.material.io/foundations/design-tokens/overview).
 Many of the values are derived directly from [OSG's branding site](https://stage.osg.ca/brand/).

 This file, as well as other assets, are copied into the Theme with the [setup pipeline command](../../scripts/pipeline/cmd.setup.js).
-It runs whenever you `build:dist`, `start:storybook`, `start:web`, or `publish:lerna`. **DO NOT** edit this file directly as it will be overwritten.
+It runs whenever you `build:system`, `start:storybook`, `start:web`, or `publish:lerna`. **DO NOT** edit this file directly as it will be overwritten.

 Any styling placed under `global` is required to be universal across all themes.
 Any specific styling needs to be isolated to a specific theme folder.